 PuTTY – Command-Line-Interface

-To follow through this example you need PuTTY.
+To follow through this example, you need PuTTY.
 You can get it for free from PuTTY Download and selecting the version that you want.
 In my case, for Windows 10, it’s the first binary.
 You can also install it on your operating system using the appropriate installer in the section above the binaries.
 If you need to create a PPK file from a private key PEM file then you’ll need the installed version to get at the PuTTYgen utility.

 Save it somewhere you want to keep it in.
 There is no installer, it just runs from the EXE file so you could save it somewhere and create a shortcut to it from your desktop or create a tile for it on the applications or start menu.
 In this example, I’m just putting it on my desktop (where my PPK file is).

 Launch Putty and from the SSH-Auth section browse to the security authentication token (TEST.ppk file in this example) on your hard disk.

 From the Session page make sure SSH is selected and enter the IP address of the server.
 However, before opening, you should save it for future use.
 You do this by entering a name in Saved Sessions and then clicking the Save button.
 It will appear in the list of sessions with the “Default Settings” and then you are ready to click Open.

 After you click Open, click Yes to clear the Security Alert.

 Enter “ubuntu” as the username (without the quotes).